nafizjiwa/CreateReactViteApp/README.md

       select the required one by scrolling using arrows up and down

 ## FOURTH
-  Then install will ask for the variant/language you wish to use with this command:
+  Then install will ask for the variant/language you wish to use with this command:</br>
-    ?Select Variant:    (Choice are)
+    `?Select Variant:    (Choices are)`

                         TypeScript
                         TypeScript + SWC
                         JavaScript